 - Date of next meeting

-For the rest of the items add/create the headings on your template.
+For the rest of the items, add/create the headings on your template.
 Now you have a layout with headings for all the items discussed in the meeting.
 Now go through your notes and add relevant information like discussions, decisions and action points across or underneath each heading, discarding irrelevant information.

 In cases where any reports or policies or procedures were approved in a meeting, these have to be attached to the minutes.
 When minutes have attachments, the annotation Att appears in the margin of the minutes.
-A reference is also made on the front page of the attachment to indicate the name of meeting or committee or board, the date of meeting, and the item on the minutes to which the attachment belongs to.
+A reference is also made on the front page of the attachment to indicate the name of the meeting or committee or board, the date of the meeting, and the item on the minutes to which the attachment belongs to.
 This attachment has to be filed along with the minutes after approval.

 Minutes should be written in the past tense as they are about a meeting or discussion that took place in the past.
 Use passive voice where you can while writing down minutes, as this will eliminate the use of any individual’s name, but using just the passive voice will make no sense and make understanding difficult.
 So always use a mix of active and passive voice sentences while writing down the minutes.